Nellimarla Assembly constituency

 Nellimarla Assembly constituency is a constituency in Vizianagaram district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
-It is one of the seven assembly segments of Vizianagaram Lok Sabha constituency.
+It is one of the seven assembly segments of the Vizianagaram Lok Sabha constituency.

-Lokam Naga Madhavi is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Janasena Party.
+Appala Naidu Baddukonda is the current MLA of the constituency, having won the 2019 Andhra Pradesh Legislative Assembly election from YSR Congress Party.
 As of 2019, there are a total of 200,831 electors in the constituency.
 The constituency was established in 2008, as per the Delimitation Orders (2008).

 Mandals

 The four mandals that form the assembly constituency are: